 Remember, the best time to buy a house is when you’re ready

-The home inventory is there.
-So is a good-for-you mortgage rate.
+Thanks to the pandemic, home inventory and mortgage rates are particularly favorable right now.
+But how do you know if you’re actually ready to strike while the iron is hot?
 But how do you know if you’re actually ready to strike while the iron is hot?
 Start with these three questions, says Priya Malani, co-founder and CEO of Stash Wealth, a virtual financial planning and advising firm.

 - Do I have enough cash in the bank for a down payment and closing costs?

 - Am I going to qualify for a mortgage?

 - Will I be able to maintain my desired quality of life with this monthly mortgage payment?

 If you can answer yes to questions one and two, but not to three, you may want to pause, Malani explains.
 “It’s important to ensure you’re still able to live your current lifestyle while staying prepared for the unexpected expenses that crop up when owning a home.”
 (Malani recommends earmarking one percent per year of the home’s price for unexpected maintenance and repairs.)